polyfy/polylith/doc/commands.md

   It's not enough that a path has been added to a project to show an 'x', the file or directory must also exist.

-  If any warnings or errors was found in the workspace, they will be listed at the end, see the 'check' command help, for a complete list of validations.
+  If any warnings or errors were found in the workspace, they will be listed at the end, see the 'check' command help, for a complete list of validations.

   Example: